alexlovelltroy/mnemonic-as-a-service/README.md

 >-- Phil Karlton

-Several weeks ago, the nice folks at [mnx.io](http://mnx.io/) wrote a fun [blog post](http://mnx.io/blog/a-proper-server-naming-scheme/) about server naming schemes.
+The nice folks at [mnx.io](http://mnx.io/) wrote a fun [blog post](http://mnx.io/blog/a-proper-server-naming-scheme/) about server naming schemes.

 One of the pearls of wisdom is the recommendation to use Oren Tirosh’s [mnemonic encoding project](http://web.archive.org/web/20090918202746/http://tothink.com/mnemonic/wordlist.html) as a wordlist.